 c) the command set to "monitor"

-d) the UE identity set to the UE's SUPI;

-e) the application identity set to the application identity of the upper layer application that requested the monitoring;
+d) the application identity set to the application identity of the upper layer application that requested the monitoring;

-f) the ACE enabled indicator set to "application-controlled extension enabled" if application-controlled extension is required by the upper layers, or "normal" if application-controlled extension is not used;
+e) the ACE enabled indicator set to "application-controlled extension enabled" if application-controlled extension is required by the upper layers, or "normal" if application-controlled extension is not used;

-g) the discovery entry ID set to 0 if this is a new request or set to the discovery entry ID received from the 5G DDNMF if the monitor request is to update a previously sent monitor request; and
+f) the discovery entry ID set to 0 if this is a new request or set to the discovery entry ID received from the 5G DDNMF if the monitor request is to update a previously sent monitor request; and

-h) optionally, the requested timer set to 0 only when the UE wants to stop using discovery filters for direct discovery monitoring.
+g) optionally, the requested timer set to 0 only when the UE wants to stop using discovery filters for direct discovery monitoring.

 If open 5G ProSe direct discovery with application-controlled extension is requested by upper layers, the DISCOVERY_REQUEST message shall also include the application level container, which contains information corresponding to the ProSe application code suffix, e.g., group or user-specific information.